Choosing an AWS database service - Choosing an AWS database service

 The core of any database choice includes the characteristics of the data that you need to store, retrieve, analyze, and work with.
 This includes:

 • Your data model.
-For example, is it relational, structured, semi-structured, time series, or using a highly connected dataset?
+For example, is it relational, structured, semi-structured, time series, vector, or using a highly connected dataset?

 • Data access.
 How do you need to access your data?